The Original Muck Boot Company Arctic Sport Review

 Warmth

 The manufacturer claims that these boots are comfortable down to -40°F, and after our testing regime, we think this just might be possible (as long as we were also wearing nice thick socks).
-During our bathtub ice water test, we spent over 20 minutes in the Arctic Sport boots, barefoot and without moving, before declaring them the unequivocal winners, as our feet were only just beginning to feel the chill (and we'd cut the other boots when our feet became uncomfortably cold).
+During our bathtub ice water test, we spent over 20 minutes in the Arctic Sport boots, barefoot and without moving, before declaring them top contenders, as our feet were only just beginning to feel the chill (and we'd cut the other boots when our feet became uncomfortably cold).
 During blizzards and trips to the snowy Cascades, we make sure to bring these boots along.

 As such, unless you live in a seriously cold, wet climate, you're probably not going to be casually wearing these out for drinks and a movie, though if you do, your feet will be extremely warm.